neofright/Path-of-Serenity-and-Insight/readme.md

 [^233]: 233.
 PP., p.
 265. MN.
 2-231

 [^234]: 234.
 PP.,: p.
-365. “Sabbaso akificafifiayatanarh samatikkamma nevasaññaā nāsaññāyatanarṁ upasampajja viharati ti.”
+365. “Sabbaso akiñcaññāyatanam samatikkamma nevasaññaā nāsaññāyatanarṁ upasampajja viharati ti.”
 Vibh., p.
 254.

 The name “‘base of neither perception nor non-perception’”’ suggests the abstruse nature of this *jhāna*.
 The *jhāna* receives this name because on the one hand it lacks gross perception and on the other retains a subtle perception.
 Lacking gross perception, it cannot perform the decisive function of perception—the clear discernment of objects—and thus cannot be said to have perception (neva saññā).
 But yet this attainment retains an extremely subtle perception and thus cannot be said to be without perception (*nāsaññā*).
 To make plain this ambivalent character of the *jhāna* it is named “‘the base of neither perception nor non-perception.”
 Because perception as well as all the other mental factors such as feeling, consciousness, contact, and the rest, continue here reduced to the finest subtlety this *jhāna* is also named “the attainment with residual formations”’ (*sankhārāvasesa samāpatti*).³